sts10/fgift/README.markdown

 FGift requires a NAMES file that describes the names and groups of the people who will be on your list.

 FGift can accept this file in two different formats: CSV or JSON.
+(FGift uses the file's extension to tell how to read the file, so be sure it is accurate.)

 ### Example NAMES file as CSV